AWS SQS

 json | Encodes an event as JSON. |

-text | Plaintext encoding.
-This “encoding” simply uses the Users should take care if they’re modifying their log events (such as by using a |
+text | Plain text encoding.
+This encoding uses the Be careful if you are modifying your log events (for example, by using a |

 encoding.except_fields

-optional [string]encoding.only_fields
+optional [string]encoding.metric_tag_values

 optional [string]encoding.timestamp_format